takeshimg92/takeshimg92.github.io/_posts/2023-06-25-lie_derivatives.md

 $$\boxed{\phi_{t*} = \phi_{-t}^* }$$

 we can define pushforwards for any tensors.
-F

-or example, let $T^a_b$ be a (1,1)-tensor in abstract index notation.
-I'll write $T(v,\omega)$ as its explicit action on a one-form and a vector.
+For example, let $T^a_b$ be a (1,1)-tensor in abstract index notation.
+I'll write $T(X,\omega)$ as its explicit action on a one-form and a vector.
 It follows that

 $$(\phi_t^*T)(X,\omega):= T(\phi_{t*}X, \phi_{t*}\omega)=T(\phi_{-t}^*X, \phi_{t*}\omega).$$